 The simple program we'll create is called a Console Application.
 We won't be doing much else with this type of application, as this is a course about Windows Applications.
 Off we go then!

 A Console Application is one that looks like a DOS window.
 If you don't know

-Click OK and you'll see a black screen, like this one:
+Click OK and you'll see a black or grey screen, like this one:

 The code itself will look very complicated, if you're new to programming.
 We'll get to it shortly.
 For now, right click the Program.cs tab at the top, and click Close from the menu that appears:

 Or just click the X in the top right corner: